miriambautistasalinero/Bachelor-Thesis/README.md

-##Bachelor-Thesis
+**Bachelor-Thesis**

-This is all the code used for my Bachelor Thesis: Study of the temporal architecture of neuronal activity in Alzheimer's Disasease using dynamic functional connectivity techniques.
+This is all the code used for my Bachelor Thesis: Study of the temporal architecture of neuronal activity in Alzheimer's Disease using dynamic functional connectivity techniques.

-#Previous Steps folder

-This folder contains the code used to understand the data provided and make representations.
+**Previous Steps folder**: This folder contains the code used to understand the data provided and make representations.
 It also includes simple metrics that lead to the final metrics.